How To Dry Clothes Indoors Sustainably

 Start With How You Wash Your Clothes

 As a family of four, our laundry basket is often overflowing.
-It can be incredibly tempting to ram as many clothes into our machine as it can possibly hold.
-However, I know that this is counterintuitive to having clean laundry and also the drying process.
+It can be incredibly tempting to ram as many clothes into our washing machine as it can possibly hold.
+However, I know that this is counterintuitive to having clean laundry.
+And I’ve found that overfilling your washing machine also hampers the drying process.

-This is because if you do that, then there is not enough space for your laundry to agitate in the machine.
+This is because if you cram too many clothes in, then there is not enough space for your laundry to agitate in the machine.
 There will also be less water available for the detergent to dissolve in, as the clothes will soak up too much water.
 This means your clothes don’t come out as clean as you would like, meaning you may have to wash them again.

-Once you’ve washed your clothes, you need to consider how you dry them.
-When drying clothes indoors, it’s tempting to squeeze as many wet items of clothing onto your radiators, to speed up the drying process.
+When drying clothes indoors, it’s tempting to squeeze as many wet items of clothing onto your radiators to speed up the drying process.
 However, drying clothes on your radiator is not particularly energy efficient.

 Standard clothes horses aren’t your only option.
-If you lack floor space but have the ceiling height, then one option to try would be a ceiling-mounted clothes airer.
-Growing up, I knew these as a pulley, but you might know them as a kitchen maid.
+If you lack floor space but have the ceiling height, then one option to try would be a ceiling-mounted clothes airer, like this one from Lakeland.
+Growing up in Scotland, I knew these as a pulley, but you might know them as a kitchen maid.

 I had a pulley in a student flat I once lived in, and loved it.
 They’re really effective, as hot air rises, so your clothes dry quickly in the warmest part of the room.
 Ours was situated in our kitchen, so I found it best to do my laundry at night after everyone had their dinner, and then remove my dry clothes the next day.
 This meant that my clothes didn’t take on any food smells.

 Lacking ceiling height?
-You can also buy wall-mounted drying racks if you lack the ceiling height but have wall space.
+You can also buy wall-mounted drying racks, like this one from Dunelm, if you lack the ceiling height but have wall space.

 Open A Window